ibm-cloud-docs/cephaas/edit-cluster-quota.md

 The default quota affects only future enablement of Fusion services.
 It does not change existing cluster quotas or current storage usage.

-## Before you begin
-{: #manage-quota-prereqs}

-Make sure that you meet the following requirements:

-- You have administrator permissions for the deployment.
-- You can open the deployment in the {{site.data.keyword.cloud_notm}} console.
-- You know the quota value that you want to set in TB.

-## Setting or editing the default cluster quota
+## Editing the default cluster quota (admin only)
 {: #set-edit-quota-steps}

+If you have administrator permissions, you can edit the default cluster quota.

 1. Open your Fusion as a Service deployment.
 2. In the left navigation, click **Settings**.
 3. In the **Storage** tile, click **Edit quota**.
-4. In the **Set default cluster quota** side panel, enter or update the storage quota value in TB.
+4. In the side panel, enter or update the storage quota value in TB.
 5. Click **Save**.

 The updated default quota is applied to new clusters when Fusion services are enabled.
 Existing cluster quotas are not changed.

-The side panel displays a message that explains: "This cluster quota will be the default amount of storage capacity allocated each time a cluster is created.
-This setting can be changed at a later time."

 ## Understanding the impact of quota changes
 {: #quota-change-impact}